Normal bladder behaviour

 Continence Advisor clinics are held:

-- second and last Fridays of the month 2pm to 4pm at Ramsey and District Cottage Hospital, drop in or ring in advance
+- second and last Mondays of the month in the morning at Ramsey and District Cottage Hospital - appointment only

 Community Health Centre